 IFPDs are simpler and easier to manage than projector-based interactive whiteboards.
 This makes them more cost-effective than traditional IWBs.

 IFPDs deliver better overall total cost of ownership (TCO) and a rapid return on investment (ROI) via:

 - Reduced maintenance: no bulbs or filters to change

 - Typically, free from licensing fees and software/hardware agnostic

 Interactive whiteboards of any type boost learning outcomes.
-All-in-one IFP solutions deliver these added classroom benefits:
+All-in-one IFPD solutions deliver these added classroom benefits:

 - Maximizes teaching time; no downtime from burned out bulbs or recalibration

 - Greater reliability for more uninterrupted class time

 - Eliminates shadows and glare (from projectors)

 - Crisp, bright display lets teachers keep the lights on